kdx2/Trajectory-Simulator/README.md

 *decrease speed* / *speed down* -> likewise the speed of the projectile.

 *increase gravity* (or) *gravity up*

 *decrease gravity* (or) *gravity down* -> likewise the gravity

 *shoot* (to launch the projectile) -> fires the projectile down its set-up trajectory.

 *stop* -> to stop any previous voice command

-Feel free to click anywhere on the 'blueprint' to add a point from which you would like the ball to be launched.
+Feel free to click anywhere on the 'blueprint' to insert the point from which you would like the ball to be launched.

 ### A Screenshot: